 Ahoy choy, blueberries, spinach, oranges, and soy.
-It’s National Nutrition Month® and there’s no better way to celebrate health and longevity than with fruits and vegetables.
-Celebrated annually during the month of March, National Nutrition Month® focuses on the importance of making informed food choices and developing sound eating and physical activity habits.
+There’s no better way to celebrate health and longevity than with fruits and vegetables and a focus on the importance of making informed food choices and developing healthy habits.
 Move over added sugar and saturated fat, there’s a new kale in town.
 Building a healthy diet is easy when you make half your plate fruits and vegetables, and strong scientific evidence demonstrates that it can help you live longer and free of disease.
 While no individual food group, fruit or vegetable has all of the nutrients needed to support adequate nutrition, consuming a variety has both colorful and bold effects.

 The science behind fruits and vegetables continues to drive both international and domestic public policy; most governments and authoritative bodies recommend including at least 2-servings of fruits and 3-servings of vegetables per day for adults.
 Did you know that fresh, frozen, canned, and 100% juice all count?
 Fruits and vegetables have traditionally been recommended since they are typically low-calorie and rich in vitamins, minerals, and dietary fiber.
 However, evidence shows that fruits and vegetables are also the primary sources of a variety of dietary bioactive compounds, or what the National Institutes of Health (NIH) deem as those substances other than traditional nutrients that are responsible for changes in health status.
 You might have heard bioactives being described in laymen’s terms as “antioxidants”, but they are so much more!
 The Academy of Nutrition and Dietetics (AND) is currently working to develop guidance for intake of flavan-3-ols, a group of dietary bioactive compounds with known cardio-protective effects, commonly found in foods such as tea, cocoa, and 100% cranberry juice.
 This effort will set the stage for future public guidance around dietary bioactive compounds, and further increase public promotion of fruits and vegetables.